 This segment includes our business with housing developers to whom we offer bridge loans for construction purposes.
-We have a specialized network of 40 executives across Mexico, which provides services to 1,940 customers in this segment.
-As of December 31, 2013, our portfolio of loans to housing developers totaled Ps.
-11,289 million and we committed financing for the construction of 26,588 housing projects, for a total of Ps.8,116 million.
+We have a specialized network of 34 executives across Mexico, which provides services to 1,697 customers in this segment.
+As of June 30, 2014, our portfolio of loans to housing developers totaled Ps.
+9,602 million.
+During the first six months of 2014, financed for the construction of 11,800 housing projects for a total of Ps.
+4,696 million.
+In 2013, we committed financing for the construction of 26,588 housing projects, for Ps.
+8,116 million.